MATCHA-MIT/secsep-octal/README.md

 1. Original bench has goto -> we replaced it with loops and function calls
 2. It passes a pointer to an array and later cast the array pointer to a struct with secret and public data.
 3. Current main function only call with specific length, which is not good.
-4. Need to fix the main function.
+4. Need to fix the main function - need to test with different input lengths to prevent us from generating too general constraints!!!

 ### x25519